filiph/egamebook/edgehead/README.md

 The log is in `edgehead.log`.

-Use up and down arrow to choose options, enter to select.
+Use up and down arrows to choose options, enter to select.

 ### Building new actions